aliyun/terraform-provider-alicloud/website/docs/d/adb_db_clusters.html.markdown

 * `clusters` - A list of Adb Db Clusters.
 Each element contains the following attributes:
 	* `auto_renew_period` - Auto-renewal period of an cluster, in the unit of the month.
 	* `commodity_code` - The name of the service.
 	* `compute_resource` - The specifications of computing resources in elastic mode.
 The increase of resources can speed up queries.
 AnalyticDB for MySQL automatically scales computing resources.
-For more information, see [Specifications](https://www.alibabacloud.com/help/en/doc-detail/144851.htm).
 	* `connection_string` - The endpoint of the cluster.
 	* `create_time` - The CreateTime of the ADB cluster.
 	* `db_cluster_category` - The db cluster category.